-This course is concerned with the principles of Emergency Management.
-It focuses on the practices and policies of the Emergency Management profession.
-In addition to exploring the history and evolution of the profession, the course will focus on the concepts of mitigation, preparedness, response and recovery.
-The student will learn about the relationships between federal, state and local agencies in a disaster, as well as explore the social, political and economic implications of disasters.
+This course is designed to provide students with an understanding of the principles of Emergency Management.
+It focuses on the practices and policies of the Emergency Management field.
+In addition to exploring the history and evolution of the profession, the course will focus on the disaster cycle, including mitigation, preparedness, response, and recovery.
+The student will learn about the relationships between federal, state, and local agencies in a disaster, as well as explore the disaster's social, political, and economic implications of disasters.
+Online course.